2 Dec 2020 | Women's endurance running history, Women's ultrarunning history |

 18 Oct 2020 | Running and the menopause |

-Earlier this year I interviewed ultrarunning adventurer Nikki Love about how the perimenopause has affected her running.
+Earlier this year I interviewed ultrarunning adventurer Nikki Love about how the menopause has affected her running.
 Since 2016, Nikki has been undertaking ultra distance adventures, starting with the JungleUltra, a 5-day race through the Amazon jungle in Peru.
 In...